-But before tackling a gluten-free diet, let us get to a little more about our culprit?
-So, what is gluten?
-To put it in simple words, gluten is a protein.
-What’s the harm in consuming protein you ask me?
-Well, gluten is not the kind of protein that we find in meat, eggs or pulses.
-Gluten is a protein found in cereals like Wheat, Rye and Barley.
-It is the protein that holds the starch in bread and pasta together.
+Before tackling a gluten-free diet, let's clarify what gluten is.
+Gluten is a protein found in certain cereals like Wheat, Rye and Barley.
 Some people can develop an allergy or an intolerance to gluten while some others can have autoimmune diseases like celiac disease which makes their small intestine highly sensitive to gluten.
 Now that we know what gluten is and what it can do to some people, here are some tips to help you start or follow a gluten free diet.

 Gluten-free lifestyle requires new knowledge.
 There is no way around it and research is essential in the beginning stages to learn and become more familiar and comfortable with being gluten free.
-Doing research and knowing more about gluten and gluten free diets and ease out any stigma left in your mind.
+Doing research and knowing more about gluten and gluten free diets will ease out any stigma left in your mind.
 Countless free articles and guides are available online.
 Our website is also a helpful place to start.
-We often write and share tips on healthy gluten free lifestyle, and recipes for delicious gluten-free products).
-And research does not always mean reading volumes and volumes.
+We often write and share tips on healthy gluten free lifestyle, and recipes for delicious gluten-free products as well.
+Research does not always mean reading volumes and volumes.
 You can also speak to someone you know who follows a gluten free diet.
 Now that brings us to our next tip…

 2. Reach out

 Always remember that you are not alone in this endeavor.
-As we said, reach out to people who you know are following a gluten free diet.
-There are many support groups available online and even some great apps that can help you customise and track your gluten free diet.
+Reach out to people who you know are following a gluten free diet.
+There are many support groups available online and even some great apps that can help you customize and track your gluten free diet.
 We also have a helpful facebook group we call Happy Campers Gluten Free Thriving, where you can ask questions and get answers from like-minded community members

 4. Nature’s gluten-free products

 You probably might be wondering that there is nothing you can eat anymore.
 Well, that’s not true!
-As the heading suggests, some products and produces are naturally gluten-free.
+As the heading suggests, most foods are actually naturally gluten-free.
 These include veggies, fruits, legumes, many naturally gluten free grains like rice or corn, nuts, seeds, meat, poultry, eggs, dairy and so on.
 So, include these products in your diet.

-6. A gluten free diet can be a delicious one too!
+6. A gluten free diet can be absolutely delicious too!

-Gluten-free products and recipes can be as delicious or sometimes more delicious than gluten-containing food items.
-Know your alternatives, stock ’em up and try out some great gluten-free recipes.
+Gluten-free products and recipes can be as delicious or even more delicious than gluten-containing food items.
+Know your alternatives, stock up on them and try out some great gluten-free recipes.
 You can still have grains like quinoa, polenta, buckwheat, etc. There are even gluten-free alcohols available, most ciders, wines and spirits are gluten-free.

 We hope these tips will ease your worries about starting a gluten-free diet.
 Going gluten-free doesn’t mean that you are missing out in life.
-You can still eat out; you can still have yummylicious food and can drink alcohol too.
+You can still eat out; you can still have yummilicious food.
 All you need is some experience and attention.
 If gluten free diet will help you feel better, these are so well worth it and they can be a start to an amazing new journey toward vibrant health!